danschultzer/ex_oauth2_provider/README.md

 [![Build Status](https://travis-ci.org/danschultzer/ex_oauth2_provider.svg?branch=master)](https://travis-ci.org/danschultzer/ex_oauth2_provider)

-The no brainer library to add OAuth 2 provider functionality to your elixir or Phoenix app.
+The no brainer library to use for adding OAuth 2.0 provider capabilities to your Elixir app.
+You can use [https://github.com/danschultzer/phoenix_oauth2_provider] for easy integration with your Phoenix app.

 ## Installation